alessandroassirelli98/alessandroassirelli98.github.io/_projects/(9) Water flow forecasting algorithm copy.md

 - Feature Selection and Preprocessing: To train the forecasting algorithms effectively, relevant features were selected and preprocessed.
 Factors such as historical water flow rates, weather data, seasonal patterns, and any other variables deemed significant were considered.
 Feature engineering techniques were applied to capture the temporal and spatial characteristics of the data, ensuring that the algorithms could extract meaningful patterns for accurate predictions.

 - Algorithm Evaluation and Comparison: After training and fine-tuning the selected algorithms, an extensive evaluation was conducted to compare their performance.
-Various metrics, including mean absolute error (MAE), root mean squared error (RMSE), and R-squared (R²) were used to assess the algorithms' forecasting accuracy.
+Various metrics were used to assess the algorithms' forecasting accuracy.

 # Results
-Through the project, the following results and findings were obtained:
+Through the project, the following findings and results were obtained:

 - Explored and evaluated various algorithms, including XGBoost, Temporal Convolutional Network (TCN), LSTM